Updated June 25, 2023

-Most pet owners never think about it, but their four-legged buddies probably spend the biggest portion of their lives, if not the entirety, walking around with bare feet.
+Most pet owners never think about it, but their four-legged buddies probably spend the biggest portion of their lives, if not the entirety, walking around with bare feet and risking irritation and redness.
 When was the last time you put socks or shoes on your dog?
 I know it is something that I never considered.

 Sure, it might seem like a dog’s feet were specifically designed for this purpose and there is no denying that his feet build up a tolerance over time, but this doesn’t mean that he isn’t still vulnerable to all sorts of injuries and mishaps.
 Is this a scenario that you could imagine?
 Well, dogs don’t have to imagine it because they do walk around with bare feet most of the time.